LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 For this part of the exercise you can use the `tic`/`toc` functions from the `quantecon` library to time the execution.

-Let’s make sure this library is installed.
+Let us make sure this library is installed.

 ```{code-cell} ipython3
 :hide-output: false